 Regulations require that the Trustee nominates a fund as the default arrangement for members who do not specify their own investment choice.
-Having taken appropriate investment advice, the Trustee has nominated the 5-year Lifestyle approach targeting annuity cash lump sum at retirement as the default arrangement.
+Having taken appropriate investment advice, the Trustee has nominated the 5-year Lifestyle approach targeting cash lump sum at retirement as the default arrangement.
+The default strategy transitions to a mix of cash and global equities with a 25% allocation to global equities, at retirement so as to retain a degree of capital growth and inflation protection.